Albert Schweitzer: Medicine

-In 1912, now armed with a medical degree, Schweitzer made a definite proposal to go as a physician to work at his own expense in the Paris Missionary Society's mission at Lambaréné on the Ogooué river, in what is now Gabon, in Africa (then a French colony).
+In 1912, now armed with a medical degree, Schweitzer made a definite proposal to go as a physician to work at his own expense in the Paris Missionary Society's mission at Lambaréné on the Ogooué river, in what is now Gabon, in Africa, then a French colony.
 He refused to attend a committee to inquire into his doctrine, but met each committee member personally and was at last accepted.
 Through concerts and other fund-raising, he was ready to equip a small hospital.

-In early 1913, he and his wife set off to establish a hospital (the Hôpital Albert Schweitzer) near an existing mission post.
-The site was nearly 200 miles (14 days by raft) upstream from the mouth of the Ogooué at Port Gentil (Cape Lopez) (and so accessible to external communications), but downstream of most tributaries, so that internal communications within Gabon converged towards Lambaréné.
+In early 1913, he and his wife set off to establish a hospital, the Hôpital Albert Schweitzer, near an existing mission post.
+The site was nearly 200 miles, 14 days by raft, upstream from the mouth of the Ogooué at Port Gentil (Cape Lopez).
+It was accessible to external communications, but downstream of most tributaries, so that internal communications within Gabon converged towards Lambaréné.

 In the first nine months, he and his wife had about 2,000 patients to examine, some travelling many days and hundreds of kilometres to reach him.
 In addition to injuries, he was often treating severe sandflea and crawcraw infections, yaws, tropical eating sores, heart disease, tropical dysentery, tropical malaria, sleeping sickness, leprosy, fevers, strangulated hernias, necrosis, abdominal tumours and chronic constipation and nicotine poisoning, while also attempting to deal with deliberate poisonings, fetishism and fear of cannibalism among the Mbahouin.

 Schweitzer's wife, Helene Schweitzer, served as an anaesthetist for surgical operations.
 After briefly occupying a shed formerly used as a chicken hut, in late 1913 they built their first hospital of corrugated iron, with a consulting room and operating theatre and with a dispensary and sterilising room.
 The waiting room and dormitory were built, like native huts, of unhewn logs along a path leading to the boat landing.
-The Schweitzers had their own bungalow and employed as their assistant Joseph, a French-speaking Galoa (Mpongwe), who first came to Lambaréné as a patient.
+The Schweitzers had their own bungalow and employed as their assistant Joseph, a French-speaking Mpongwe, who first came to Lambaréné as a patient.